-The amenity spaces will support the residential units with a variety of scales and the possibility of multiple functions.
-The western amenity space is accessed directly from the interior amenity room, acting as a front patio for the 'living room' of the building.
-With two green spaces on either side of the patio, there is a balance of hardscape and greenery allowing multiple gathering spaces for tenants, overlooking but removed from the adjacent sidewalks.
+The provided amenity spaces support the small residential units within the building through varied sizes and the possibility of multiple functions.
+The western amenity space is accessed directly from the interior amenity room, acting as a front patio for the 'living room'.
+With two green spaces on either side of the patio, there is a balance of fencing and greenery for screening.